lostjared/Acid.Cam.v2.OSX/README.md

 # Acid.Cam.v2.OSX

-OpenCV3 Version is default now, to use the old version switch to oldmacosx branch To compile first clone then open with Xcode and build.
+OpenCV3 Version is on the master branch  now, to use the old version switch to oldmacosx branch To compile first clone then open with Xcode and build.

 ![AnimatedImage](http://lostsidedead.biz/gif/jaredpeace.gif "screenshot")

 ![ScreenShot](https://github.com/lostjared/Acid.Cam.v2.OSX/blob/master/acscreen.jpg?raw=true "screenshot")